This post contains affiliate links. As an Amazon Associate, The Salt Sirens earns from qualifying purchases.

 Each of their 10 cabins come with a private bathroom, air conditioning, and there are a variety of bed configurations.
 Onboard, you can spend your surface intervals on the sun deck or inside the air conditioned lounge room.
 Expert chefs cook a variety of European and Asian dishes — though no trip to the Sea of Cortez would be complete without a Mexican feast or two.

 The 40m Socorro Aggressor is one of the most popular liveaboard yachts in Mexico.
-During the winter, the recently restored Socorro Aggressor runs liveaboard trips to the Socorro Islands–venturing to Roca Partida, San Benedicto, and leaving from Cabo San Lucas.
-During the summer, see great white sharks up close in Guadalupe Island.
-Marine life like sharks, manta rays, whale sharks, and silvertip sharks make frequent appearances on this dive trip.
+During winter, the recently restored Socorro Aggressor runs liveaboard trips to the Socorro Islands–venturing to Roca Partida, San Benedicto, and leaving from Cabo San Lucas.
+During the summer, go cage diving and see great white sharks up close in Guadalupe Island.
+Marine life like sharks, manta rays, whale sharks, and silvertip sharks make frequent appearances on their dive trip.

 This sturdy 35m long, steel hulled boat, offers great value for money for those seeking to unravel the hidden underwater mysteries of Guadalupe.
 The magnificent, fully air-conditioned, Nautilus Explorer can accommodate up to 27 guests in its state-of-the-art rooms.
 These rooms comprise of 4 suite rooms on the upper deck and 9 staterooms on the lower deck, including one with triple occupancy.
 All rooms have modern facilities and adequate storage space.